forestmonster/rsmf-browser/README.md

    ```bash
    docker-compose up --build
    ```
-3. Access the application at `http://localhost:5000`
+3. Access the application at `http://localhost:80` to ensure you're using the Nginx proxy.

 ### Local Development